 Rice Business has been consistently ranked among the top 10 graduate entrepreneurship programs in the nation, reflective of the depth and breadth of resources for entrepreneurs during their time at Rice and beyond.
-We are proud to be ranked the #1 Graduate Entrepreneurship Program for the fifth year in a row this year by Princeton Review & Entrepreneur Magazine.
+We are proud to be ranked the #1 Graduate Entrepreneurship Program for the seventh year in a row this year by Princeton Review & Entrepreneur Magazine.

 Entrepreneurship classes emphasize a combination of mindset and skillset and focus on multiple stages of the entrepreneurial process.
 Classes include The New Enterprise, Enterprise Acquisition, The Social Enterprise and more, tailored to a wide range of interests.